BiruliaAl/rsschool-cv/cv.md

 console.log(getArrFibonacci());
 ```
 ## Education
-* Belarusian State University of Culture and Arts
+Belarusian State University of Culture and Arts

+## English
+А2 (Elementary) (in the process of studying)